Prashant9192/prashant-portfolio/README.md

 - AWS Amplify
 - Self-hosted servers

+**Important**:
-**Important**: Make sure to set all environment variables in your deployment platform.
+- Make sure to set all environment variables in your deployment platform
+- Vercel Analytics only works when deployed on Vercel.
+For other platforms, you may want to use alternative analytics solutions (e.g., Google Analytics, Plausible)

 ## 🔒 Security